Hilltop, Jersey City

-The Hilltop is the eastern section of the Journal Square district of Jersey City, New Jersey.
+Hilltop is the eastern section of the Journal Square district of Jersey City, New Jersey.
 The name is a reflection of its location atop Bergen Hill, the southern portion of the Hudson Palisades, on either side of the cut, or excavated ravine, through which the Port Authority Trans Hudson rapid transit system travels, offering some streets views of Downtown Jersey City, the New York Skyline, and the Upper New York Bay.

 The northern part of Hilltop is located to the east of Five Corners.
 The neighborhoods borders are created by other excavations, namely Bergen Arches, the Long Dock Tunnel, and The Depressed Highway.
 Soon after passing the Hudson County Courthouse, Newark Avenue begins its descent.
-Rising above the avenue at the beginning of Palisade Avenue is the national historic landmark Jersey City High School.
+Rising above the avenue at the beginning of Palisade Avenue is the historic landmark Jersey City High School.
 Designed by John T. Rowland (who also designed the Jersey City Medical Center and the Labor Bank Building), it was later renamed for William L. Dickinson, the Superintendent of Schools from 1872 until his death on November 3, 1883.
 Newark Avenue separates the school grounds from Jersey City and Harsimus Cemetery, originally developed in the mid 19th century.
 Across Palisade is the 1942 Hudson Gardens Housing Project.
 Behind the complex is Washburn Avenue, named for Richard Charles Washburn, a member of the New Jersey General Assembly.
 St Joseph's Church, built in 1873, is home to the old Catholic parish in the city.